Translate

 NORTH POLE—In a move that has shocked the global festive community, Father Christmas has officially announced his retirement after centuries of service, citing “unreasonable workload, unrealistic expectations from parents, and the sheer volume of children now consistently on the Naughty List”.

-Speaking from his North Pole residence, Mr Claus, 1,750 years old, appeared fatigued and disillusioned with the modern Christmas spirit.
+Speaking from his North Pole residence, Mr Claus, nineteen-hundred-years-old, appeared fatigued and disillusioned with the modern Christmas spirit.
 “It used to be simple—sleigh, reindeer, a few chimneys, drop off a toy train or a doll.
 Now?
-Kids expect an iPhone 15 Pro Max delivered to their doorstep via drone.
+Kids expect an iPhone 17 Pro Max delivered to their doorstep via drone.
 I’ve had it,” Claus lamented, sipping what appeared to be a very strong eggnog.

 According to official documents, Claus’s frustration has been growing for some time, with sources close to the jolly figure claiming he hasn’t been “properly jolly” in decades.
 His retirement announcement also mentioned how the Naughty List has grown exponentially, causing logistical issues.